-- Occupational health and safety at U-M is coordinated by the U-M Occupational Safety and Environmental Health (OSEH) Department; injury and illness assistance is coordinated by Work Connections.
-See our separate compliance page on OSEH for details.
+- Occupational health and safety at U-M is coordinated by the U-M Environmental, Health & Safety (EHS) Department; injury and illness assistance is coordinated by Work Connections.
+See our separate compliance page on EHS for details.

 - Payroll is handled by the U-M Payroll Office, who also oversee U-M’s compliance with the fiscal and regulatory obligations associated with paying employees and removing taxes.
 See our Tax & Financial section for information on finance compliance issues.